code54/cobertura-chocolate/README.markdown

 Our objectives

 * tests should run once.
 Due to original Cobertura design, users were forced to run instrumentation and tests immediately, and later run tests again to see if something was broken.
 * expose more data.
 Ex.: expose coverage thresholds and coverage data on reports, allow to build custom metrics.
+Serialize data in a readable format.
 * decouple from Ant and provide a DSL to set parameters, run code instrumentation and provide programatic access to results
 * provide means to add new metrics
 * provide means to support multiple JVM languages